ahmdeltoky03/Infix-to-Prefix-converter/README.md

 ## Overview of the Prefix Expression Evaluator Project

-This project is a Prefix Expression Evaluator, which is designed to convert infix expressions to prefix expressions and evaluate them.
 Here's a brief overview of the main components:

 - `application.py`: This is the main file of the application.
 It sets up the system path for dependency packages and runs the `window` module as the parent.
 It's the entry point of your application.
 The code in this file looks something like this: